Peterborough: Second World War

+Modern History

-On August 22, 1956, much of the old city centre was destroyed by the Great Fire of Peterborough.
+On 22 August 1956 much of the old city centre was destroyed by the Great Fire of Peterborough.
 The blaze started in the Robert Sayle shop on the corner of Cowgate and King Street and spread to a shoe shop, furniture store and the local fire station.
-It caused over £250,000 worth of damage and was extinguished with assistance from the USAF at Alconbury.
+It caused more than £250,000 worth of damage and was extinguished with assistance from the USAF at Alconbury.

 The Norwich and Peterborough (N&P) was formed by the merger of the Norwich Building Society and the Peterborough Building Society in 1986.
-It was the ninth largest building society at the time of its merger into the Yorkshire Group in 2011.
+It was the ninth-largest building society at the time of its merger into the Yorkshire Group in 2011.
 N&P continued to operate under its own brand administered at Lynch Wood until 2018.
-Prior to merger with the Midlands Co-op in 2013, Anglia Regional, the UK's fifth largest co-operative society, was also based in Peterborough, where it was established in 1876.
+Prior to merger with the Midlands Co-op in 2013, Anglia Regional, the UK's fifth-largest cooperative society, was also based in Peterborough, where it had been established in 1876.
 The combined society began trading as Central England Co-operative in 2014.

 Designated a New Town in 1967, Peterborough Development Corporation was formed in partnership with the city and county councils to house London's overspill population in new townships sited around the existing urban area.
 There were to be four townships, one each at Bretton (originally to be called Milton, a hamlet in the Middle Ages), Orton, Paston/ Werrington and Castor.
 The last of these was never built, but a fourth, called Hampton, is now taking shape south of the city.
 It was decided that the city should have a major indoor shopping centre at its heart.
 Planning permission was received in late summer 1976 and Queensgate, containing over 90 stores and including parking for 2,300 cars, was opened by Queen Beatrix of the Netherlands in 1982.
 34 mi of urban roads were planned and a network of high-speed landscaped thoroughfares, known as parkways, was constructed.